qi-katherene/qi-katherene.github.io/_projects/resistor_sorter/index.md

 title: Automated Resistor Sorter
 description: Designed and built an autonomous machine that sorts resistors from a bulk pile.
 The system automatically singulates, identifies, and sorts resistors with 95% accuracy and 11 resistors per minute.
 skills:
-- Electronics
+- Python
-- Prototyping
+- SolidWorks
-- Integration
+- Fabrication
 - Teamwork
 - Communication
-- Arduino/Rasp Pi
+- Electronics

 main-image: /images/automated_resistor_sorter.JPG
 ---